getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Settings
 ### Password

-We recommend changing your password frequently.
-However, keep in mind that changing your password will invalidate all logged in sessions.
+As a reminder, changing your password invalidates all logged in sessions.
+For more details about changing passwords, see 1Password's blog post: [How often should you change your password?](https://blog.1password.com/how-often-should-you-change-your-password/)

 {% asset user-settings/us-pass.png alt="Password field in Security under User Settings" width="450" %}